rjashby/Adventure-Time/README.md

 ## Description

-_An Adventure Time game based on season 1 episode 5 The Enchiridion_
+_An Adventure Time game based on season 1 episode 5 The Enchiridion.
+Catch the princess, capture the gnomes, defeat the ogre, and slay the beast.
+Prove yourself worthy of the heros Enchiridion._

 ## Setup/Installation Requirements